 Like including the indication, patient education also acts as an extra safety measure.
 Plus, just as important, it can significantly improve medication adherence.
-Counseling for patients, carers, and family members is particularly important for high-risk drugs like hypoglycemic agents and anticoagulants.
+Counseling for patients, caregivers, and family members is particularly important for high-risk drugs like hypoglycemic agents and anticoagulants.

 The most common errors in pediatric and geriatric populations relate to errors based on age and/or weight.
 Including the age and weight of a patient will help to dispense professionals double-check that the appropriate dose is being administered.

 With the widespread use of comprehensive EHRs, ideally, all providers should have access to adequate information about the patient before prescribing.
 This would include information like current medications, allergies, diagnoses, prescription monitoring program data, and a treatment plan.
 In most circumstances, the safest option is to hold off prescribing until you can access a patient’s full relevant background history.

 If you are using a decimal expression of less than one, always precede the dose with a zero (use 0.8mg instead of .8mg).
 Conversely, never use a zero after a decimal (use 8mg instead of 8.0mg).
 Ten-fold medication errors have occurred and are likely to have serious adverse consequences.